root-project/web/Manual/getting_started_with_root/index.md

   - at the ROOT prompt,
   - by loading it to a ROOT session.

 1. To execute a ROOT macro at the system prompt, type:

    ```
    root MacroName.C
    ```

--- or --

-1. To execute a ROOT macro at the ROOT prompt, type:
+2. To execute a ROOT macro at the ROOT prompt, type:

    ```
    .x MacroName.C`
    ```
--- or --

-1. To load a ROOT macro to a ROOT session, type (at the ROOT prompt):
+3. To load a ROOT macro to a ROOT session, type (at the ROOT prompt):

    ```
    .L MacroName.C